gopalakrishnanarjun/omnigenai_toolkit/docs/installation_guide.md

 ## Installation

 ### Step 1: Install from PyPI
-The OmniGenAI Toolkit is available on PyPI and can be installed using `pip`:
+The omnigenai_toolkit is available on PyPI and can be installed using `pip`:
 ```bash
 pip install OmniGenAI-toolkit
 ```